flaturtha/CharlieChan/_murderwiki/structure.md

 </div>
 </section> <!-- table-of-contents -->

+### Length
+{: .chaptertitle }

 In the construction of our story we must consider the question of length.

-## Length

 First, and in the opinion of many authorities best there is the short-story.
 With exceptions, the best mystery stories are short-stories.
 A short-story lends itself peculiarly to a mystery plot, principally because it is not easy to keep wonder and curiosity alive through a long story.